 Master multi-agent orchestration with LangGraph, AutoGen teams, and OpenAI handoffs.
 Learn DAG-style routing, typed shared state, protocol boundaries, and human-in-the-loop controls for reliable AI systems.

 Agent failure handling gives one worker a recovery plan.
-Multi-agent orchestration asks a different question: when should the system stop giving one agent every responsibility and split the job into typed nodes, explicit edges, persistent state, and approval points?
+Multi-agent orchestration starts when one agent has too many responsibilities and the job needs typed nodes, explicit edges, persistent state, and approval points.

 Multi-agent orchestration splits a hard workflow into specialized steps with explicit dependencies.
-This article shows when a graph makes control flow clearer than asking one model call to plan, retrieve, decide, and act alone.
-A graph becomes safer only when it also limits capabilities, validates merged evidence, and binds approvals to exact side effects.
+A graph makes control flow clearer when one model call shouldn't plan, retrieve, decide, and act alone.
+It becomes safer only when it also limits capabilities, validates merged evidence, and binds approvals to exact side effects.

-Modern AI systems face the same bottleneck.
-A single LLM call can research, analyze, and write, but as tasks get complex it starts to forget details (context window saturation) and blur roles.
-The fix is multi-agent orchestration: specialized agents for specialized jobs, connected by an explicit workflow graph.
-Instead of one prompt that tries to do everything, you build a small pipeline where a triage agent classifies the request, an order-lookup agent queries the database, and a response formatter composes the reply.
+Long-running agent workflows face a similar coordination problem.
+As one transcript accumulates instructions, tool results, and intermediate decisions inside a limited context window, relevant state becomes harder to isolate.
+Multi-agent orchestration splits the work into specialized agents connected by an explicit workflow graph.
+Instead of one prompt that tries to do everything, you build a small pipeline where a triage agent classifies the request, a deployment-state agent queries the release store, and a response formatter composes the reply.

-This article builds on ideas you have already practiced: structured outputs, ReAct loops, human approval gates, memory, and failure recovery.
+You have already practiced the pieces this pattern needs: structured outputs, ReAct loops, human-in-the-loop (HITL) approval gates, memory, and failure recovery.
 If those feel fuzzy, review the prerequisite lessons first.
-Here, we take the next step: wiring multiple specialized agents into a graph so they collaborate on a single job without hiding state in a transcript.
+Here, the next step is wiring multiple specialized agents into a graph so they collaborate on a single job without hiding state in a transcript.

 Before you reach for a graph of agents, take the cost seriously.
 First-party engineering reports now make the boundary clearer: parallel exploration can pay off, while coupled decisions and unbounded writes make multi-agent systems harder to control.

 Cognition, the team behind Devin[3], published a widely read argument titled "Don't Build Multi-Agents."[4]
 Their position: when you split work across parallel subagents, each subagent acts on its own slice of context.
-Because every action carries implicit decisions, those decisions conflict when the subagents cannot see each other's full traces.
-The result is a system that looks parallel but produces inconsistent, hard-to-reconcile output.
+Because every action carries implicit decisions, those decisions conflict when the subagents can't see each other's full traces.
+The system can look parallel while producing inconsistent, hard-to-reconcile output.
 Their recommended default is a single agent with strong context engineering, and where you must split work, share the complete trace rather than isolated messages.

-In April 2026, Cognition updated that position with a narrower pattern they said was working in practice: multiple agents may contribute intelligence, but writes stay single-threaded.[5]
+In a 2026 follow-up, Cognition updated that position with a narrower pattern they said was working in practice: multiple agents may contribute intelligence, but writes stay single-threaded.[5]
 That refinement is central to production design.
-Parallel research, retrieval, and proposal branches do not justify parallel payment, address-change, or label-generation writes.
+Parallel research, retrieval, and proposal branches don't justify parallel traffic shifts, data deletion, or incident-publication writes.

-Anthropic, almost the same week, published "How we built our multi-agent research system"[6] describing the opposite choice for their Research feature: a lead agent that spawns 3 to 5 subagents, each exploring a different part of the question in its own context window.
+One day after Cognition's original June 2025 post, Anthropic published "How we built our multi-agent research system"[6] describing a different choice for their Research feature: a lead agent that spawns 3 to 5 subagents, each exploring a different part of the question in its own context window.
 Their internal research eval showed this setup outperformed a single Opus 4 agent by 90.2%.
-The catch they state plainly: multi-agent systems use about 15 times more tokens than a chat, so the task value has to justify the spend.
-They also name where multi-agent is a poor fit: domains where all agents must share the same context or where there are heavy dependencies between agents.
+The catch they state plainly: multi-agent systems use about 15 times more tokens than chats, so the task value has to justify the larger token budget.
+They also name where multi-agent is a poor fit: domains where every agent must share the same context or agent dependencies are heavy.
 They cite coding as exactly that kind of poor fit, because subtasks are tightly coupled and agents struggle to coordinate in real time.

 Read together, Cognition's warning and refinement plus Anthropic's research system describe the same trade-off from different task shapes: